Easy 2-Ingredient Flour Tortillas Ready In 10 Minutes

 To boost the flavors of these tortillas, you can add a pinch of:

 I love to create tortilla recipes playing with different flour and using minimal ingredients.
-If you are after low-carb keto tortillas or gluten-free tortillas recipes, I have plenty of other tortilla recipes you may also like:

 Have you made these easy 15-minute flour tortillas?
 Share a review or comment below to connect with me,

 - 2 cups White Wheat Flour all-purpose or white spelt